 I reveal my sweet romance pen-name, Penny Appleton, and how rewarding it has been to co-write with my Mum.
 Plus, an update on what to expect as a new author name with very little marketing clout.

-Plus, if you need help sorting out your author platform for 2018, then check out my series of tutorials on building your author website, setting it up with the Author Pro theme, and setting up your email list: www.TheCreativePenn.com/authorwebsite
+Plus, if you need help sorting out your author platform, then check out my series of tutorials on building your author website, setting it up with the Author Pro theme, and setting up your email list: www.TheCreativePenn.com/authorwebsite

 This podcast is sponsored by Kobo Writing Life, which helps authors self-publish and reach readers in global markets through the Kobo eco-system.
 You can also subscribe to the Kobo Writing Life podcast for interviews with successful indie authors.

 Douglas Smith is a multi-award-winning Canadian author of novels, short stories, and nonfiction, described by Library Journal as one of Canada's most original writers of speculative fiction.
 He's also the author of Playing the Short Game: How to Market & Sell Short Fiction.

 You can listen on your favorite podcast app, read the notes and links below.
 Here are the highlights and the full transcript below.

 - The differences between short stories, novellas, novelettes and novels

 - How to know the ‘size' of an idea – whether it's a novel or a shorter piece

 - Finding good markets for short fiction